GSansigolo/fhws.py/CLI.rst

     along with this program.
 If not, see <https://www.gnu.org/licenses/gpl-3.0.html>.

-Running FHWS in the Command Line
+Running FWeather in the Command Line
 =======================================

 WIP